-The major thoroughfare network system in Flint includes freeways, principal arterials and minor arterials.
-These systems connect Flint to surrounding portions of Genesee County and, beyond that, with the remainder of Michigan and the nation.
+The major thoroughfare network system includes freeways, principal arterials and minor arterials.
+These systems connect Genesee County with the remainder of Michigan and the nation.

-The I-475 route forms a freeway loop within the urbanized area.
-This freeway also provides an alternate route when traveling north or south through Genesee County and the City of Flint.
+I-475 forms a freeway loop within the urbanized area of Flint as well as an alternate route when traveling north or south through Genesee County.
 In addition, it allows easy access to one of Flint's auto manufacturing areas.

-I-475 is the principal north-south freeway within the City of Flint.
-Approximately two miles of I-75 are located within the Flint City Limits.
 I-75 is a major north-south thoroughfare that connects Genesee County to the recreational areas in northern Michigan and Canada and to the manufacturing and industrial complexes south of Genesee County.